 Technological progress in artificial intelligence, particularly in natural language processing, means that chatbots are much more versatile and “smarter” than ever before.
 ELIZA’s simple ability to rephrase the things it’s told and ask questions about them is powered by “pattern matching,” which essentially uses keywords in a human’s statement to trigger a predetermined response.
 The purpose of chatbots like ELIZA, and later iterations like ALICE, is basically just to keep the conversation going.

-Today’s chatbots can go way beyond preprogrammed responses.
+Today’s chatbots can go way beyond pre-programmed responses.
 “Machine learning” capabilities enable a chatbot to evolve in response to previous conversations.
 So the more you talk to it, the smarter and more conversant it gets.
-You can actually sign up for a free consultation where we teach you about chatbots.

 One recent example embodies both the powerful advancements in artificial intelligence and the risk of what can go wrong when machine learning gets hijacked by bad influences.

 Microsoft recently released Tay, a chatbot that specialized in speaking (and tweeting) the slangy language of teens.
 Initially, Tay sounded a lot like a friendly, polite, informal teenager, but Microsoft had to shut Tay down after less than 24 hours because targeted attacks by Twitter trolls turned her into a sexist, racist bigot.
 Basically, because Tay was bombarded with a high volume and frequency of offensive material, she “learned” and began saying offensive things herself.

 While Tay’s unintended derailment had her creators going back to the drawing board to protect her against a similar attack in the future, the argument can be made that perhaps she’s actually “more human than we’d like to admit.”
 After all, teenagers tend to be susceptible to peer pressure and can fall into the wrong crowd.

 Bigger market means more opportunity